 In the meantime, if you want more practical information, you can check out this recorded webinar featuring an insurance company discussing the use of transparency managing remotely.

 Webinar: Remote Working Essentials

-For more information about the Gartner report check here Hype Cycle for the Digital Workplace with your Gartner subscription.
+For more information about the Gartner report, see the Hype Cycle for the Digital Workplace with your Gartner subscription.

 “Shany has over 22 years of experience of leading product and marketing functions.
 Shany has held several senior positions in the IT, Telecoms and Mobile industries.
 His career has spanned through business innovation and product strategy from Start-ups to large international enterprise companies.

 Shany joined ActiveOps in 2019 and leads its Product and Marketing functions.

 Shany holds an MBA from the Heriot Watt Edinburgh Business School and an BSc in Electrical Engineering from the University of Tel Aviv.”